Partially multiplicative quandles and simplicial Hurwitz spaces: Introduction

 \section{Introduction}

-The main goal of the article is to introduce the algebraic notion of \emph{partially multiplicative quandle} (PMQ), which generalises both notions of quandle and of partial monoid: \begin{itemize} \item a \emph{quandle} is a set with a binary operation behaving like the conjugation in a group; quandles were introduced by Joyce \cite{Joyce}, and are classically used to define knot invariants; \item a \emph{partial monoid} is a set with a partially defined binary operation behaving like the product in an associative monoid; \item a PMQ is a set $\Q$ with both structures simultaneously, satisfying some compatibility conditions (see Definition \ref{defn:PMQ}). \end{itemize} We use the notion of PMQ to develop a theory of generalised Hurwitz spaces.
-Classically, Hurwitz spaces are defined by fixing an integer $k\ge0$ and a group $G$: a configuration in $\hur_k(G)$ is the datum $(P,\phi)$ of a set $P=\set{z_1,\dots,z_k}$ of $k$ points in the unit square $(0,1)^2$, together with a \emph{monodromy} $\phi$: one considers $(0,1)^2$ as a subspace of the complex plane $\C$, and the monodromy is defined to be a group homomorphism $\phi\colon \pi_1(\CmP)\to G$.
-The topology on Hurwitz spaces is usually defined leveraging on the topology of configuration spaces, in such a way that the forgetful map $(P,\phi)\mapsto P$ induces a covering map $\hur_k(G)\to C_k((0,1)^2)$, with target the unordered configuration space of $k$ points in $(0,1)^2$.
-The classical Fox-Neuwirth-Fuchs cell stratification on $C_k((0,1)^2)$ can then be lifted to a cell stratification on $\hur_k(G)$.
+The first goal of the article is to introduce the notion of \emph{partially multiplicative quandle} (PMQ), which generalises both notions of quandle and of partial monoid: \begin{itemize} \item a \emph{quandle} is a set with a binary operation behaving like conjugation in a group; quandles were introduced in \cite{Joyce}; \item a \emph{partial monoid} is a set with a partially defined binary operation behaving like the product in an associative monoid; \item a PMQ is a set $\Q$ with both structures simultaneously, satisfying some compatibility conditions (see Definition \ref{defn:PMQ} for more details). \end{itemize} We use PMQs to construct Hurwitz spaces in a categorical way.
+Classical Hurwitz spaces \cite{Hurwitz, Fulton, FriedVolklein, RomagnyWewers, EVW:homstabhur, ETW:shufflealgebras} are defined by fixing an integer $k\ge0$ and a group $G$: an element of $\hur_k(G)$, which we refer to as a \emph{configuration}, is the datum $(P,\phi)$ of a set $P\subset (0,1)^2\subset\C$ of $k$ points in the open unit square, together with a \emph{$G$-valued monodromy} $\phi$, i.e. a group homomorphism $\phi\colon \pi_1(\CmP)\to G$.
+The topology on $\hur_k(G)$ is usually defined leveraging the topology of configuration spaces, in such a way that the assignment $(P,\phi)\mapsto P$ gives a covering map $\hur_k(G)\to C_k((0,1)^2)$, with target the configuration space of $k$ unordered points in $(0,1)^2$.
+The classical Fox-Neuwirth-Fuchs cell stratification on $C_k((0,1)^2)$ \cite{fn, Fuchs} can then be lifted to a cell stratification on $\hur_k(G)$.

-Our strategy to define Hurwitz spaces $\Hur^{\Delta}(\Q)$, with monodromies in a PMQ $\Q$, consists in first mimicking the cell stratification.
-One novelty of the construction is the absence of the parameter $k$ in the notation ``$\Hur^{\Delta}(\Q)$'': the partial product on the PMQ $\Q$ is used to allow collisions between points of a configuration in a controlled way, and in particular the cardinality of $P$ is no longer a continuous invariant of configurations, i.e., an invariant of connected components, but rather gives a stratification of configuration spaces.
+In this article we take an opposite point of view: we define the Hurwitz spaces $\hur_k(G)$, and more generally a Hurwitz space $\Hur^{\Delta}(\Q)$ of configurations $(P,\psi)$ with monodromy in a PMQ $\Q$, by first mimicking the cell stratification.
+Note the absence of the parameter $k$ in the notation ``$\Hur^{\Delta}(\Q)$'': using the partial product on the PMQ $\Q$, we can make two or more points of $P$ approach and collide in a controlled way, so that the cardinality of the support of a configuration is no longer locally constant on $\Hur^{\Delta}(\Q)$.